t4guw/100-Unity-Mechanics-for-Programmers/programs/pause_game/README.md

                 isPaused = true;
             }
         }
-6. In the Button in the inspector, add an OnClick() action.
+6. Select the Resume Button in the hierarchy, and in the inspector, add an OnClick() action using the "+" button.
 7. Drag and drop the "Canvas" to the empty field.
-In the drop down to the right select, PauseMenu -> Resume().
+In the drop down to the right, select PauseMenu -> Resume().
 8. Disable the Panel created in step 1 (check mark to the left of the object name in the inspector).